-Tablets are also a great way to keep children occupied but as we well know they can happily spend hours on them at home and sometimes they can often be getting too much screen time and this can be another reason not to bring them with you on holiday.
-However no one can deny it is sometimes a lifesaver when you need to calm them down or distract them for a short period.
-When travelling with a tablet however this can be difficult as there is often no access to wi-fi or mobile internet for them to watch their favourite YouTube videos.
+Tablets are also a great way to keep children occupied.
+But as we well know they can happily spend hours on them at home.
+And sometimes they can often be getting too much screen time.
+This can be another reason not to bring them with you on holiday.
+However, no one can deny it is sometimes a lifesaver when you need to calm them down or distract them for a short period.
+When travelling with a tablet however, this can be difficult as there is often no access to wi-fi or mobile internet for them to watch their favourite YouTube videos.
 That said there are some apps out there that will allow you to download specific content or movies to your tablet for use offline.

-One such example is the DisneyLife app that allows your children to watch their favourite Disney films and play songs or CBeebies Playtime App, which can all be downloaded to use when there is no internet access.
-You can then attempt to be a super parent and hide the tablet for the rest of your holiday and pretend to find it again on the trip home.
+One such example is the DisneyLife app that allows your children to watch their favourite Disney films and play songs.
+Or the CBeebies Playtime App.
+Which can all be downloaded to use when there is no internet access.
+You can then attempt to be a super parent and hide the tablet for the rest of your holiday, and pretend to find it again on the trip home.